All I wanted was a wrecking bar.

 A: Stuff that never made it to the landfill

 When a remodeling project calls for eight and a half sheets of sheetrock, where does the remaining half sheet go?

 It goes the same place as the extra plywood, the old microwave and the wheel barrel with the missing wheel.

 Guess where that is?

-All projects in my shed can be classified into two categories.
-Good intentions without the intention and projects gone terribly wrong.
+All projects in my shed are of two types: good intentions missing the intention needed to complete them and projects gone terribly wrong.